All Episodes

 No answer.

-Susquehanna, I think had him up by two.
+Susquehanna, I think, had him up by two.

-Uh Matt Towery is with insider advantage.
+Matt Towery is with Insider Advantage.

-And they turned out to be, unfortunately, right?
+And they turned out to be, unfortunately, right.

-And we're here to talk about not only Pennsylvania, but North Carolina, Kentucky, and Oregon, and welcome both of you back to the program.
+And we're here to talk about not only Pennsylvania, but North Carolina, Kentucky, and Oregon.

 Thank you.

-You're in happy to meet with you.
+You're happy to be with you.

 All right, let's start with you, Matt Towery.